Our Team

 Prior to joining the faculty at Newhouse, she held teaching and research positions at the University of Southern California and Loyola Marymount University.
 Her research has been funded through the National Institutes of Health, the California HIV/AIDS Research Program and The Robert Wood Johnson Foundation.

-Special Thanks for Support to…
+Special thanks for support to…

 Sean Branagan, Director, Center for Digital Media Entrepreneurship, Newhouse School, Syracuse University